-Let me cover just a few general areas:
+So what does high school home schooling look like?
+Let me cover just a few general subject areas:

 We have loved the self-teaching texts with CDs such as Teaching Textbooks.

-In these years the students are making connections between various operations, making judgements on applying their mathematical skills, so it is important that they have had a solid foundation on which to build these new skills.
+In these high school home schooling years the students are making connections between various operations, making judgements on applying their mathematical skills, so it is important that they have had a solid foundation on which to build these new skills.